toobeeh/skribbltypo/Readme.md

 └──util           -- utility functions
 ```

-### Content Script
+### Application
-The content script is the main part of the extension, which interacts with the skribbl.io page.
+The app.ts is the entry point of the application, which interacts with the skribbl.io page.
-It has the most complex structure; divided into *core*, *setup*, *events* and *features*.
+For clean development, the architecture is divided into *core*, *setup*, *services*, *events* and *features*.
 - *core* contains services and abstractions that are used throughout the application
 - *setup* contains modules that are responsible for setting up dependencies for the application
+- *services* contains services that can establish shared state and functionality for features
 - *events* contains modules that process events on the page
 - *features* contains modules that implement specific features on the page